 A substantial amount of people actually want Otto to stay Spider-Man, or at least a part of the Spider Family.

 The Scrappy: Carlie Cooper was back to being this again, thanks to being the only supporting cast member to deduce Otto's impersonation, ahead of characters who had known Peter for much, much longer.
 She also earned herself some bonus fan hatred for blaming Peter for the time she turned into a giant spider-monster, claiming it wouldn't have happened if she hadn't known him.
 Since nearly every person in Manhattan became a spider-monster whether they knew Peter Parker or not, the logic was deemed rather flawed.
-Although Carlie was only able to deduce who Peter was because 'Otto' flat-out told her ahead of time and even then it took her a while to actually confirm this.
+Although, to be fair, Carlie was only able to deduce this was because Peter flat-out told her ahead of time when he was in Otto's original body, and even then it took her a while to actually confirm this.

 Otto masturbated in Peter's body.
 Ghost-Peter is understandably grossed out by this.